TALHA1000RR/awesomePython/Day34-Modules-Import/Day34-Notes.md

 This will print a random number between 1 and 10.
 ```
 ### Some Useful Modules
-math → for mathematical operations
+math → for mathematical operations<br>
-random → for random numbers
+random → for random numbers<br>
-datetime → for date and time
+datetime → for date and time<br>
-os → for working with files and folders
+os → for working with files and folders<br>

 ### Summary
 * A module is a Python file with code